Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Partial commutative monoids and decomposition

 We should now still ask ourselves the question whether $\ord$ on $\BPROCfin$ and $\WPROCfin$ is strictly compatible.
-Note that the important step towards proving the property for, e.g., $\BPROCfin$ would be to establish, for all weakly bounded process expressions $\cptermP$, $\cptermQ$ and $\cptermR$, the following implication:
+An important step towards proving the property for, e.g., $\BPROCfin$ would be to establish the following implication for all bounded process expressions $\cptermP$, $\cptermQ$ and $\cptermR$:

-Note that \Example{nodecompord}.\ref{exa:nodecompord:item:notscompatible} illustrates that this implication does not hold for all totally normed processes, suggesting that the implication is perhaps hard to establish from first principles.
+\Example{notscompatible} illustrates that this implication does not hold for all normed processes, suggesting that the implication is perhaps hard to establish from first principles.
 In fact, all our attempts in this direction so far have failed.
 Note, however, that establishing the implication would be straightforward if we could use that $\merge$ is cancellative (i.e., $\cptermP\merge\cptermR\bbisim\cptermQ\merge\cptermR$ implies $\cptermP\bbisim\cptermQ$), and this, in turn, would be easy if we could use that $\BPROCfin$ has unique decomposition.

-The difficulty of establishing strict compatibility is really with strictness; it is straightforward to establish the following non-strict variant.
+The difficulty of establishing strict compatibility is really with strictness.
+Due to the shape of the operational rules for parallel composition (see \Table{tss}) it is actually straightforward to establish the following non-strict variant.
 Let $\Mon$ be a partial commutative monoid; a partial order $\ord$ on $\Mon$ is \emph{compatible} if for all $\monx,\mony,\monz\in\Mon$:

 \begin{prop} The partial order $\ord$ on $\BPROCtn$, $\BPROCfin$, $\WPROCtn$, and $\WPROCfin$ is \emph{compatible}. \end{prop}